5 Practical suggestions on how to choose a PowerPoint-to-Flash converter

-Shapes geometry and positioning.
+Shape geometry and positioning.
 All the shapes in your presentation should look the same in the Flash movie and keep their positional relationship in every slide.
-The main issue for this parameter is the distorted position of shapes in a converted Flash movie.
-If you, for example, have an array pointing to a triangular center, then in the converted Flash presentation the array must point to the same place.
+The main issue that crops up for this parameter is the distorted position of shapes in the final output.
+If, for example, you have an array pointing to a triangular center, then in the converted Flash presentation the array must point to the same place.

 Text quality and formatting.
 All texts and their formatting are set in PowerPoint and the Flash movie should also have the same fonts, height and other formatting.
 The main point to pay attention to is if the converter embeds all of the fonts into the converted Flash presentation.
-If not, the Flash movie will show an incorrect display of all your texts.
+If not, the Flash movie will end up incorrectly displaying all your texts.

-Lists and bullets appearance.
-When you create a PowerPoint presentation you can use picture-style bullets; this is very specific for PowerPoint.
+Lists and bullets.
+When you create a PowerPoint presentation you can use picture-style bullets; this is very specific to PowerPoint.
 A converter should carefully retain the original data structure, otherwise your Flash presentation will sprawl and the presentation will become distorted and its quality will decrease greatly.

 Slide transitions and animations effects.
-PowerPoint animation features create a significant impact on your presentation.
+PowerPoint’s animation features have a significant impact on your presentation.
 You can keep your viewers’ visual focus on important points of your presentation while describing it orally.
-A PowerPoint to Flash converter must keep all slide transitions and animation effects in the same way as you see them in PowerPoint.
-And remember, if a converter tries to emulate an effect or replace one animation effect with another, then this is a cause of concern.
+A PowerPoint-to-Flash converter must preserve all slide transitions and animation effects the same way as you see them in PowerPoint.
+And remember, if a converter tries to emulate an effect through alternate means, or replace one animation effect with another, then this is a cause for concern.

-Often, problems with the quality of generated Flash content are connected with how deep and thorough a converter parses a PowerPoint presentation.
+Often, problems with the quality of generated Flash content are connected with how deeply and thoroughly a converter parses a PowerPoint presentation.

-Many tools make the conversion process very simple: save every shape or even a whole slide as a raster image.
-Besides a quality loss, such an approach doesn't give any possibilities of using all of the advantages of Flash format.
+Many tools make the conversion process very simple: they simply save every shape or even a whole slide as a raster image.
+Besides the quality loss, such an approach doesn’t take advantage of all the capabilities of the Flash format.

 What’s the big deal about vector and raster graphics?

 Raster graphics cannot be scaled to a higher resolution without loss of apparent quality.
-This is in contrast to vector graphics, which easily scale to the quality of the device on which they are rendered.
+This is in contrast to vector graphics, which easily scale to the quality (i.e. screen size, pixel resolution) of the device on which they are rendered.
 What does it mean for you?
-The only and the main meaning is that your PowerPoint presentation should be converted to Flash with a really high quality.
+We recommend that you verify that any software you choose converts your work to Flash with high quality and high fidelity.

 2) The second key point is Speed & Output file size.
-A sample presentation was converted in 60 seconds with a usual Flash Converter.
+Take the following example: a sample presentation was converted in 60 seconds with a run-of-the-mill Flash converter.
 The fastest tool did it in 15 seconds.
-See the difference?
-When you work with PowerPoint presentations every day, you will clearly understand that speed can be of great importance.
+When you work with PowerPoint presentations every day, you can see that those seconds add up very quickly, and therefore speed can be of great importance.

-The output file size from a sample presentation is 600 Kb on average.
+The output file size from the aforementioned sample presentation is 600 Kb on average.
 The record-holding Flash Converter made the sample presentation only 292 Kb.
-Together with speed, file size can show you the difference.
+Together with speed, file size can be a crucial difference.

-What you should keep an eye on is to what extent an Animation effect in Flash looks the same as in a PowerPoint presentation.
+What you should keep an eye on is to what extent an Animation effect in Flash looks the same as in your PowerPoint presentation.

 All PowerPoint animation effects are unique, and this is a strange case: some converters state that there are 170+ effects, but in fact it’s only about 35; all the other animations are emulated by some other effect from those 35.

-Also, we highly recommend you to pay attention to Transition effects.
+Also, we highly recommend that you pay attention to Transition effects.
 The issue can be the same as with Animation effects, though Transition effects can be much more important than Animation effects.
-Your PowerPoint to Flash converter should work with all effects precisely and with high efficiency.
+Your PowerPoint-to-Flash converter should work with all effects precisely and with high efficiency.

-4) What people don't notice sometimes is the conversion result.
-We're talking now about Solid flash & set of flash file.
-What's the reason in making the distinction?
+4) What people don’t notice sometimes is the conversion result.
+We’re talking now about One solid flash file vs. a set of flash files.
+What’s the reasoning behind making the distinction?
 When you convert a single PowerPoint Presentation, you can expect only one Flash file.
-What a surprise it'll be when you find .html, images and Flash files in an output folder.
+What a surprise it’ll be when you find .html, images and Flash files in the output folder.

 It’s just great when a solid, single Flash file embeds all external resources (audio/video/images) used in your presentation.

 5) The last, but certainly not the least comparison point is the Price.
-The average price range for a PPT to Flash converter is $59 to $800.
-This is not cheap; but actually, it is not so expensive in comparison to for the cost of Flash development.
-All the effective and high quality software starts from $200; this is the price we recommend you to start from when looking for a PowerPoint to Flash converting tool.
+The average price range for a PPT-to-Flash converter is $59 to $800.
+This is not cheap; but actually, it is not so expensive in comparison to the cost of Flash development by professional programmers.
+All the effective and high-quality software starts from $200; this is the price we recommend that you start from when looking for a PowerPoint-to-Flash conversion tool.

-All of the above mentioned comparison points can generally be decisive key points when you're looking for a PPT to SWF converter.
-If you feel that this article helped you, please let us know - we'll highly appreciate it.
-If you think that we're wrong about some software and comparison points, please let us and we'll also discuss that matter.
+All of the above-mentioned comparison points can generally be decisive key points when you’re looking for a PPT to SWF converter.
+If you feel that this article helped you, please let us know - we’ll highly appreciate it.
+If you think that we’re wrong about some software and comparison points, please let us know and we’ll also discuss that matter.